All Episodes

 Why in the world do you think you have a role at all in selecting the nominee?

-He says you believe the president ought to share with those of you who will confirm this next nomination the list of people he's considering before he names a nominee.
+He says, you believe the president ought to share with those of you who will confirm this next nomination the list of people he's considering before he names a nominee.

-Yeah, like that's done all the time.
+Oh yes yes yeah, like that's done all the time.

 He's an even worse criminal because he's the president.

-Conservatives, conservatism, conservative ideology, all criminal, according to Democrats.
+Conservatives conservatism, conservative ideology all criminal according to Democrats.

-It's all out of the mainstream.
+It's all out of the mainstream, it's just.

-It's just a continuation of the attempted criminalization of uh Republican policy and conservative policy.
+It's just a continuation of the attempted criminalization of uh, Republican policy and conservative policy.

-Then in this next bite, Schumer denies that he and the Dems are going to go to war over the nominee.
+Then, in this next bite, Schumer denies that he and the Dems are going to go to war over the nominee.

 She's of the Chicago Tribune.

-She said, Senator Schumer, you've suggested there's going to be a war, no matter what.
+She said, senator Schumer, you've suggested there's going to be a war, no matter what.

-Now you've been quoted saying that, as have other Democrats.
+You've been quoted saying that, as have other Democrats.

-Does that send a signal to the White House that it may not need to reach a consensus nominee and perhaps nominate somebody as conservative as possible, since there's going to be a battle no matter what?
+Does that send a signal to the White House that it may not need to reach a consensus nominee and perhaps nominate somebody as conservative as possible, since there's going to be a battle, no matter what?

 Well, that's absolutely false.

-No question, president himself is a conservative.
+President himself is a conservative.

-And I'm hoping that there can be a consensus nominee.
+Or it can be someone way, way off the deep end, and i'm hoping that there can be a consensus nominee.

-Okay, so the blog that reported that you said it was going to be war.
+So the blog that reported that you said it was going to be war.

-He hasn't said the opposite till he's blue in the face, and he is gearing up for a war, and it's how he's going to make points because he hates being the junior senator from New York when he's really the senior senator.
+And it's how he's going to make points, because he hates being the junior senator from New York when he's really the senior senator.

-He's been there longer than Mrs. Rodham, but he's considered the junior senator from New York, while she gets all the publicity.
+He's been there longer than mrs Rodham, but he's considered the junior senator from New York while she gets all the publicity.

-And then, of course, there's a Sandra Dale type uh O'Connor type conservative, thoughtful, willing to see the other side, meaning a wuss, meaning somebody agrees with us.
+And then, of course, there's a San Redeo-type, O'Connor-type conservative, thoughtful, willing to see the other side, meaning a wuss, meaning somebody that agrees with us, because we know conservatives are criminals.

 We know conservatives are extremists and kooks.